Seahawks vs. 49ers prediction, odds, time, spread: NFL Week 18 Saturday picks by proven model

-Seahawks vs. 49ers prediction, odds, start time: Week 18 NFL Saturday picks by proven model
+Seahawks vs. 49ers prediction, odds, start time: Week 18 NFL Saturday picks by advanced model

 The SportsLine Projection Model has revealed its San Francisco vs. Seattle picks for Week 18 Saturday with NFC's top seed on the line